 Ensure concrete substrates have cured for a minimum of 28 days before priming and application.
 The full 7-day cure time for the membrane is critical and must be observed before filling to ensure maximum durability.

-Yes — it is suitable for immersed environments (pools, ponds, water features) and is AS 4020 potable-water approved for tanks and storage facilities.
+Yes, this membrane is suitable for permanent immersion in pools, ponds, and water features.
+It also holds AS 4020 potable-water approval for tanks and water storage facilities.

 Seal junctions, joints and penetrations before field coating.
 Embed joint band into a wet coat or use self-adhesive tapes per system method.
 Use collars for pipes.
 Note some tapes/sealants are not suitable for immersed areas.